olllll/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-One obvious consequence of imputation using the median in this case is that, since it is (almost always) lower than the mean, general values for the distribution should have "dropped".
+One consequence of imputation using the median in this case is that, since it is (almost always) lower than the mean, general values for the distribution should have "dropped".
 Let's check with an histogram of steps by day (the same as the first question) but with the new data.

 ```r